-After the outbreak of Ebola in many parts of Africa that also infected many US residents last year, healthcare workers have now been notified to tackle another tormenting disease, in the form of Zika virus.
+After the outbreak of Ebola in many parts of Africa that also infected many US residents last year, healthcare workers have now been notified to tackle another tormenting disease, in the form of the Zika virus.
 This deadly disease has been a constant threat to toddlers and mothers.
 Observing the rising number of patient’s queuing to take treatment for the virus, it is a wise thing to check the appropriate medical billing and coding procedures to process the billing.

 There have been a few articles written lately on the recent public health crisis to draw everybody’s attention to the Zika virus/infection, which at present is spreading in South America, Central America, and the Caribbean.